GrantEdwards/ClockBeat/README.md

 plumb bob was incorrectly attached resulting in a pendulum that was too short.

-Here's are recording where many beats are detected, but some aren't:
+Here is a recording where many beats are detected, but some aren't:

 ![Monday_9:33pm.m4a.svg](imgs/Monday_9:33pm.m4a.svg?raw)